 Other stories of Mabel's end are circulating in Hough's book, by rumor, and on the Internet.
 One false legend is that she stuck her head in her oven, turned on the gas, and died by suicide.

 Another is that she drank poison, stumbled out to her car in the garage, and sat inside it with the engine running until she died of carbon monoxide poisoning.
 Rumors are that her favorite tiger, one that had mauled people to the extent that he was ordered destroyed, had been spirited away to a safe haven and Mabel learned that he had died on the day of her own death.

-Kate Winslet and Sam Mendes purchased movie rights to Hough's book, but a screenplay is not yet in hand.
+Although documentaries have featured Mabel Stark, Kate Winslet and Sam Mendes purchased movie rights to Hough's book, but a screen play is not yet in hand.
 Ms. Winslet has planned to play Mabel Stark.

 Marvelous Mabel Stark